REU Advisors & Projects

 Dr. Jim Hench The Hench lab conducts research on shallow-water physical oceanography, environmental fluid mechanics, and physical-biological interactions.
 Much of our current research involves understanding circulation and transport on coral reef systems.
-REU project topics for summer 2018 focus on analyses of recently collected field data from our projects in Puerto Rico, Mo’orea, and Tetiaroa.
+REU project topics for summer 2019 will focus on analyses of recently collected field data from our projects in Puerto Rico, Mo’orea, and Tetiaroa.
 Summer REU students in the Hench lab receive training in quantitative data analysis methods and modeling techniques.
 Past summer REU students in Hench’s lab have presented their research at national scientific meetings and gone on to Ph.D. programs at top universities.
 Students with a background in engineering, applied math, and physics are particularly encouraged to apply.
 Marine sciences or environmental science majors with quantitative interests and background are also welcome.